Hiking in Pescadero Creek and Portola Redwoods parks, Bay Area

 A short detour from the Portola Redwoods visitor center to the Sequoia Nature Trail is recommended.

-Back to the visitor center, look for the Service Rd that leads to Tiptoe Falls (in winter and spring you may have to wade the Pescadero Creek to get on the other side).
+Back to the visitor center, look for the Service Rd towards Tiptoe Falls (in winter and spring you may have to wade the Pescadero Creek to get on the other side).
 The Service Rd eventually joins the Old Haul Rd where the Portola Trail to Big Basin begins.

 A short detour (worth only in the rain season) is the trail that leaves from the right side of Service Rd to Tiptoe Falls.
 Then from Tiptoe Falls use the Iverson trail to reach Old Haul Rd.
 This detour leaves you a little bit west of the Service Rd/ Portola trail junction on Old Haul Rd.